webdriverio/webdriverio/CONTRIBUTING.md

 - __Patch Release__: everytime a bug was fixed, documentation (this includes TypeScript definitions) got updated or existing functionality was improved we should do a patch release.

 If you are unsure about which release type to pick, reach out in the TSC Gitter channel.

+## Contributor License Agreement

+Upon your first contribution, you will be asked to sign the [JS Foundation Contributor License Agreement (CLA) for webdriverio](https://cla.js.foundation/webdriverio/webdriverio).